michael-ts/service-app/README.md

    A request for `/asset/images/img1.jpg` would translate into a request for `../../../images/img1.jpg` related to the module folder, while `/asset/images/01/img1.jpg` would translate to a request for `../../../images/01/img1.jpg`.
 Any additional components in the requested path are sanitized to prevent injections of paths above the based path mapped to.

+The destination is string interpolated as follows:

+**${HOME}** - is replaced with the full path to the current user's home directory

+**${*module*}** - is replaced with the full path to the specified module.
+This module must be in the node_modules folder of the module whose `webapp.cfg` file is being processed, i.e. a direct dependency.
+The idea of this variable is to allow a webapp to have other non-webapp packages which *it* depends on which it then maps into the request URL space in its `webapp.cfg`.

 ## Exclusions